palantir/go-java-launcher/README.md

 # JVM options to be passed to the java command
 jvmOpts:
   - '-Xmx1g'
+# The full path to the executable file, ignored if configType is "java", limited to whitelisted values (java, postgres, influxd, grafana-server)
+executable: /usr/bin/postgres
-# Arguments passed to the main method of the main class
+# Arguments passed to the main method of the excutable or main class
 args:
   - arg1
 ```